Using Evidence-Based Medicine to Drive Evidence-Based Practice

 - Meet the new standards of care that are so heavily dependent on quality measures

-In a strategic alliance with health plans, Arche Healthcare’s CLUE program provides an engaging and cost-effective healthcare delivery service to prevent wounds and amputations.
+In a strategic collaboration with health plans and other payors, Arche Healthcare’s CLUE program provides an engaging and cost effective population health strategy to prevent wounds and amputations of the lower extremities of people with diabetes.

-Arche Healthcare’s CLUE program helps forward-thinking health plans achieve a compelling ROI given the significant costs associated with complications such as wounds and amputations.
+Arche Healthcare’s CLUE program helps forward-thinking health plans and payors achieve a compelling ROI given the significant costs associated with complications such as wounds and amputations.

 All estimates and calculations always assume medical necessity and normal Standard of Care.